-Each member of the 2023 Annual Conference Session is asked to participate in a virtual pre-conference webinar.
-This is an opportunity to discuss the legislation that will be acted upon during the conference.
+Each member of the 2023 Annual Conference Session was asked to participate in a virtual pre-conference webinar.
+This was an opportunity to discuss the legislation that will be acted upon during the conference.
 It is key that participants take this time to get their questions answered.
 Some important information about the sessions:

 These sessions are offered at no additional charge.
 Attend one or all.

 Take a deep dive into Fresh Expressions with Michael Beck.

 Rev. Michael Beck and his wife, Jill, are co-pastors of Wildwood and St Marks UMCs, in Florida, as well as a network of thirteen fresh expressions gatherings in tattoo parlors, dog parks, burrito joints, and digital spaces.
 His plenary session will go into depth about why and who can bring the love and word of God to those beyond our walls.
 This session focuses on HOW.

 How can we expand from "going to church" on Sundays to reconnecting with Jesus’ discipleship (and John Wesley's) that took place in the ordinary places and rhythms where life happened?

 How can both lay people and clergy people look at the typical rhythms of their lives for opportunities to gather and talk about their faith?

 How can two or more gather in His name and draw people in to relationship with each other and with God?

 How can YOU make a difference in the Kindom?